 - See A Brief Description of the event

-Join Keola and the Beamer 'ohana at The Lodge at Koele, on Lana'i Hawai'i for a once in a life time experience.
+Join Keola and the Beamer 'ohana at The Ka'anapali Beach Hotel, on Maui Hawai'i for a once in a life time experience.

 Winona Kapuailohiamanonokalani Beamer was born in Honolulu but spent much of her childhood on the island of Hawai`i, with her parents in Napo'opo'o and her grandmother, Helen Desha Beamer, in Hilo.
 Before she was three, she began her studies with her "Sweetheart Grandma," whom she considered her primary cultural influence.